pantoninho/dabo/README.md

 * If the consensus was that the bet was unverifiable, the bet is considered **unverifiable**
 * After the bet is considered **validated**, all validators that validated differently in the **validation rounds** are punished by burning a portion of staked DAB

-### **DABO Treasury**
-The treasury is the entity that manages **DAB** tokens and holds the value of the DABO.
-It is responsible for minting and burning tokens and maintaining the price of each **DAB**.
-It is also reponsible for holding staked **DAB**s and claimable rewards.

-A share of each bet fee is always sent to the treasury.

-### **DAB Office**?
-The office is the entity that manages validators.
-Validators may get a list of pending validations and act upon them by interacting with the office contract.

-It is responsible for managing the validation process for each bet and collecting the fees.
-Office communicates with the treasury to transfer fees and request slashes to staked **DAB**.

 ## **Tokenomics**
 **DAB** is a ERC20 token that is used for governance and validating bets.
 It acts as shares in the DABO.

 **DAB** tokens may be purchased and sold for **ETH** through the DABO treasury.